mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 this timer expires, the device drops state for the flow, performing any associated processing.

-## Additional States
+## Additional States and Actions

+This document is concerned only with states and transitions common to transport- and function- independent state maintenance.
 Devices may augment the transitions in this state diagram depending on their function.
 For example, a firewall that decides based on some information beyond the signals used by this state machine to shut down a flow may transition it directly to a blacklist state on shutdown.
-This document is concerned only with states and transitions common to transport- and function- independent state maintenance.
+Or, a firewall may fail to forward additional packets in the uniflow state until an association signal is observed.

 # Abstract Signaling Mechanisms